vinipsmaker/tufao/README.md

   * HttpServerResponse
    * Constructor's options argument is optional now
    * setOptions method added
+   * Constructor takes a reference to a QIODevice instead a pointer

 Version 0.4:
   * Using CMake build system